Ray-B-Ouamba/DENZEL-WASHINGTON-TRIBUTE-PAGE/README.md

 # DENZEL-WASHINGTON-TRIBUTE-PAGE

 # QUOTES-GENERATOR-WEBSITE
-We built a Daily Quote Website Design with two
+We built a Daily Quote Website Design with
 **PROJECT LINK:** https://ray-b-ouamba.github.io/QUOTES-GENERATOR-WEBSITE-/

 ## HOW IT'S MADE: